Process serving has long been a part of the judicial system to ensure due process is upheld.

 In New Zealand we do not have a grand, overarching constitution document like the Constitution of the United States.
 Our constitution is spread across Acts of Parliament, legal documents, decisions of the Courts, and generally accepted practices or ‘conventions’.
 Put together, these define what the major institutions of government are, what powers they have, and how they can use them.

 The key principles of the rule of law in New Zealand constitution state…

 - Everyone is subject to the law, including the Government

 - The law should be clear, and clearly enforceable

 - There should be an independent, impartial judiciary

 The concept of due process is reverberated throughout New Zealand law.
 In the New Zealand Bill of Rights Act 1990, section 25 it clearly states that every person who is charged with an offence has the right to a public hearing and a fair trial in a court.

 Process servers are not bearers of bad news, but rather, they ensure an individual’s right to due process, upholding the rights of New Zealand citizens.
 Their diligence ensures that each citizen is properly notified of their involvement in legal proceedings so that their rights are upheld.

 The future of process serving

-Already technology is changing the landscape of process serving and will likely do so in the foreseeable future.
+Already technology is changing the landscape of process serving and will likely do so into the foreseeable future.
 Other methods of service are becoming more accepted, especially in this post Covid world.
-However, the fundamental principle remains - that all Individuals have the right to due process.
+However, the fundamental principle remains – that all Individuals have the right to due process.
 And in many cases personal service via a process server continues to be the only way to ensure this.